Mini-ghost/vorms/docs/api/use-form.md

 ### errors

-Map of field name to the field has been touched.
+An object containing all the current validation errors.
+The shape will match the shape of the form's values.

 - Type `ComputedRef<FormErrors<Values>>`

 ### touched

 Map of field name to specific error for that field.

+An object containing all fields that have ever been touched.
+The shape will match the shape of the form's values.

 - Type `ComputedRef<FormTouched<Values>>`